szattila98/veryrezsi/server/README.md

 # veryrezsi server

 A backend for the expense calculator.
-It a Rust project, which uses the Axum web-framework to create a REST API.
+It is a Rust project, which uses the Axum web-framework to create a REST API.

 ## Dependencies

-**To develop and build locally**

 - rustup 1.24.3 or later
 - mysql 8 or later